graphcore-research/graphcore-research.github.io/guides/ssscm.md

 ### The key idea

-This paper describes a range of techniques for stabilising the training of consistency models: generative models which can generate samples from noise in a small number of iterations.
-The stability improvements allow scaling to larger model size (1.5 billion parameters) which results in Frechet Inception Distance (FID) scores within 10% of the state of the art for image generation.
+This paper describes a range of techniques for stabilising the training of consistency models: generative models which can generate images from noise in a small number of iterations.
+Their improvements allow scaling to larger model size (1.5 billion parameters) which results in Frechet Inception Distance (FID) scores within 10% of the [current state of the art](https://arxiv.org/abs/2406.11838) for image generation but with orders of magnitude lower computational cost and better parameter efficiency than some larger networks.

 <img src="{{ page.image_dir | append: 'figure_1.png' | relative_url }}" alt="Plot showing effective sampling compute versus FID score for a range of models.">
 <figcaption>Figure 1: Sample quality vs. effective sampling compute (billion parameters × number of function evaluations during sampling).
 We compare the sample quality of different models on ImageNet 512×512, measured by FID (↓).
 Our 2-step sCM achieves sample quality comparable to the best previous generative models while using less than 10% of the effective sampling compute.</figcaption>